yanganto/near-staking-knd/docs/build.md

 # Build

-Kuutamod comes as a single binary and with the optional programme `kuutamoctl` to check the status of Kuutamod at runtime.
+Kuutamod comes as a single binary and with the optional programme `kneard-ctl` to check the status of Kuutamod at runtime.

 ## Build with nix